 and sinners will return to you.”
 Psalm 51:13

 I prayed and asked God for certain things, yet He gave me so much more of what I needed and wanted.
-He gave me Jesus and indeed, it’s all I ever needed.
+He gave me Jesus and indeed, He’s all I ever need.